OpenStudio Measure Writer's Reference Guide

 end

-There is a statement to create a new argument of the type "double" and assign it to the variable "insl_thckn".
+This code creates a new argument of type "double" and assigns it to the variable "insl_thckn".
 The "true" at the end of this line indicates that the argument is required.
 The next line defines the display name of the argument; the user will see this in the GUI (recommended practice dictates we identify the units for the argument inside parentheses at the end of the display name).
 Lastly, we specify the default value for the argument.
 This default value is presented initially to the user, but the user can change the value in the GUI.

 Argument Types